The Joe Rogan Experience: Climate change

-COVID-19 misinformation
+COVID-19

-On April 27, 2021, Rogan made false remarks about COVID-19 vaccines, in particular suggesting that young, healthy people have no need to be vaccinated against the virus.
+On April 27, 2021, Rogan made remarks about COVID-19 vaccines, in particular suggesting that young, healthy people have no need to be vaccinated against the virus.
 Rogan's view was criticized by Anthony Fauci and White House communication director Kate Bedingfield, as well as by several media outlets.
-Part of the objection was that there have been notable cases affecting young, healthy people.
-Rogan acknowledged there was "some legitimate science" behind Fauci's view and emphasized that he himself is not a doctor or "a respected source of information".
+Rogan acknowledged there was "some legitimate science" behind Fauci's view and emphasized that he is not a doctor or "a respected source of information".

-On October 13, 2021, in conversation with CNN's Sanjay Gupta, Rogan defended taking the ivermectin his physician prescribed him off-label for treating COVID-19.
-CNN had previously said Rogan was "taking a livestock drug without warning" when the podcast host caught the disease in late August.
-Rogan accused the news network of lying, and that they labeled the drug a "horse dewormer".
-Rogan also once again reiterated his view that people should have the autonomy to choose to get vaccinated.
+On October 13, 2021, in conversation with CNN's Sanjay Gupta, Rogan defended taking the medication ivermectin his physician prescribed him off-label for treating COVID-19.
+CNN had previously said Rogan was "taking a livestock drug despite warnings" when Rogan contracted COVID19 in late August that year.
+Rogan accused the news network of lying because they claimed the drug was a "horse dewormer"; ivermectin, an antiparasitic medication, is widely used for both humans and animals.
+On that same episode, Gupta admitted that, as ivermectin was prescribed for Rogan by a physician, it should not have been referred to as a "horse dewormer".
+Rogan reiterated his view that people should have the autonomy to choose to get vaccinated, and repeated the false claim that ivermectin is a legitimate treatment option for COVID-19.

 In a December 2021 episode, guest Robert W. Malone compared the U.S. reaction to the pandemic to the rise of Nazi Germany, claiming that a "mass formation psychosis" had developed among its residents.
-Clips from the interview were taken down by YouTube as violations of its COVID-19 misinformation rules.
+YouTube took down the episode as violations of its COVID-19 misinformation rules.
 An open letter by 270 U.S. healthcare professionals, scientists and professors called for Spotify to drop the podcast, citing the interview and Rogan's "concerning history of broadcasting misinformation, particularly regarding the COVID-19 pandemic".
 On January 3, 2022, Congressman Troy Nehls entered a full transcript of the interview with Malone into the Congressional Record in order to circumvent what he said was censorship by social media.

 Later that month, musician Neil Young threatened to pull his music from Spotify if the company did not drop Rogan, saying Rogan was disseminating COVID-19 vaccine misinformation.
 After the company declined his request, Young's music was removed from Spotify on January 26.
-Joni Mitchell also removed her music from Spotify in solidarity with Young, as has Bruce Springsteen's guitarist Nils Lofgren.
+Joni Mitchell also removed her music from Spotify in solidarity with Young, as did Bruce Springsteen's guitarist Nils Lofgren and podcaster Brené Brown.

 Singer David Draiman, on the other hand, "applauded" Spotify's decision, saying that "I may not agree with everything Joe Rogan or his guests say, but they're entitled to have the forum to say it".
-Separately, popular podcaster Brené Brown said on Twitter that she would "not be releasing any podcasts until further notice".

-On January 30, Spotify announced that it was working to add a content advisory to all episodes of all podcasts discussing COVID-19, pointing to its own information hub on the topic.
+On January 30, 2022.
+Spotify announced that it would add a content advisory to all episodes of all podcasts discussing COVID-19, pointing to its own information hub on the topic.